dphuang2/influence-maximization/README.md

 Parallel for generate theta RR sets and insert into R and update H # O(1) for j = 1 to k
-    Identify the node v with max reduction on H # O(logn) Add v in to S
+    Identify the node v with max reduction on H # O(logn) Add v into S
-    Parallel for over theta sets to update node histogram # O(1) end return S
+    Parallel for over theta sets to update node histogram # O(n) end return S
 ```